This post is part of a series on functional testing using the test pyramid.

 Measures of success

-- Endpoint coverage can be measured, but if so, then you may have to include unit and API tests together as many of the APIs, parameter variations, and return codes are tested through unit tests.
+- Measure endpoint coverage, but if so, then you may have to include unit and API tests together.
+Use unit tests to validate many of the APIs, parameter variations, and return codes.

 - % end-to-end failures — Good API and component tests should minimize the number of failures that make it to end-to-end testing.